 This is the kind of comfort food that goes beautifully with many side dishes.
 Here are a few great options to make it a meal:

-- Mashed Red Potatoes and Classic Wedge Salad
+- Mashed Red Potatoes or Yukon Gold Mashed Potatoes and Classic Wedge Salad

 - Brabant Potatoes and Arugula Apple Salad